Social networks: influence and network location

 In the SoilProS NWO Perspectief project we aim to learn functional (or: causal) ecological networks over soil biotics (species), abiotics (physico-chemical properties), management, and interventions.
 The input is: observational and interventional data, plus domain knowledge.
 This is challenging, because (1) the organisms are microscopic, so their interactions cannot be observed accurately, and (2) there are thousands of taxa, so we must first reduce dimensionality by learning functional groups of taxa.
 Ultimately, we aim to optimise interventions to best restore and stabilise the biology of the soil.
 (Image: correlation network of soil fungal species.)

 We contribute to science as follows.
 EleMi (CompleNet 2024 and the authors' accepted version), is a new method (still correlational) to infer spatial co-occurrence networks.
 To better find the community structure, EleMi does not compute pairwise interactions, but does multi-regression with shared parameters.
 It is more robust and provides clearer community structure than the existing methods.
-Then, gFlora (BIOKDD 2024, final version to come) learns functional co-response groups: groups of taxa whose total co-response effect associates well with a soil function.
+Then, gFlora (BIOKDD 2024) learns functional co-response groups: groups of taxa whose total co-response effect associates well with a soil function.
 The novelty is in using the spatial co-occurrence network of taxa as well as the abundance of the biota, such that taxa with sparse abundance (but which does co-occur in the network, so may have important roles in the functional group) is also considered.
+To validate how far co-occurrence networks are from the reality of soil biota as seen from soil samples, we also developed a soil simulator.
+Here are slides from the Netherlands Soil Ecology conference (Oct 2024), which show the limitations of modelling soil with co-occurrence networks, how valid these are, and how we can move towards learning functional networks.

 Correlation network of fungi species in soil